Study-Material-Readme/aws_interview_readme/README.md

 ## What is Amazon Kinesis Firehose?
 An Amazon Kinesis Firehose is a web service used to deliver real-time streaming data to destinations such as Amazon Simple Storage Service, Amazon Redshift, etc.

+## Differences between horizontal scaling and vertical scaling?
+Vertical scaling means scaling the compute power such as CPU, RAM to your existing machine while horizontal scaling means adding more machines to your server or database.
+Horizontal scaling means increasing the number of nodes, and distributing the tasks among different nodes.